 “Wake up, my lovely.”
 Efren gently shook the man’s shoulder and landed a light kiss to his forehead.

 The man’s eyes didn’t open, but the movement of his lids gave the impression of blinking without actually taking a peek, and his body stiffened.
-Waking up in a stranger’s bed, he was probably scouring his memory, processing where he was and how he’d come to be here.
+Perhaps he wasn’t a professional, and waking up in a stranger’s bed, he would be scouring his memory, processing where he was and how he’d come to be here.

 Efren ran a finger along the man’s jaw then tipped up his chin for a proper, although still light, kiss.
 “Come, my lovely.
 Let’s make the most of this glorious morning, hmm?”
 He pressed his arousal against the man’s own to augment his words.